-The Kogelberg Hike in the Kogelberg reserve lies within the southern stretch of the rugged Hottentots Holland mountain range.
+The Kogelberg reserve lies within the southern stretch of the rugged Hottentots Holland mountain range.

-The Kogelberg Hike in the Kogelberg Biosphere encompasses the entire coastal area from Gordon’s Bay to the Bot River vlei, and inland to Grabouw and the Groenland Mountain.
+The Kogelberg Biosphere encompasses the entire coastal area from Gordon’s Bay to the Bot River vlei, and inland to Grabouw and the Groenland Mountain.

 Kogelberg is just an hour’s drive (90 km) from Cape Town the area is famous for its floral wealth.
 The 18 000 ha Nature Reserve boasts in excess of 1800 plant species.
 Many spectacular members of the Protea family, Ericas, Disa’s and geophytes, including the Marsh Rose occur here in Kogelberg.